-1.4.2.
-A Summer semester is of 08 weeks duration and is usually used for internship, business projects and makeup courses.
+- 1.4.2.
+A Summer semester is of 08 weeks duration and is usually used for an internship, business projects, and repeat or failure courses.

-1.4.3.
-A limited number of courses, on the discretion of a department, may be offered in a Summer semester.
+- 1.4.3.
+A limited number of courses, on the discretion of Dean /HoD, may be offered in a Summer semester.

 1.5.
 Assessment of Tuition Fee

 - 1.5.1.
 Fee shall be charged per credit hours as determined by the university from time to time.